trentonclark/trentonclark.github.io/readme.md

-# WEB Development and COding
+# WEB Development and Coding
 Web page will help me develope code a new programs